bugrakocak/mcp-demo/README.md

+This demo implementation of the MCP was developed using the official MCP documentation and the Cursor

 # MCP Notepad Server

 A simple Model Context Protocol (MCP) server that provides notepad functionality for LLM applications.
+This project created with the help of the official MCP documentation and the Cursor.

 ## Features